binhapp/aicommits/README.md

 1. Install _aicommits_:

     ```sh
-    npm install -g aicommits
+    npm install -g aicommits2
     ```

 2. Retrieve your API key from [OpenAI](https://platform.openai.com/account/api-keys)

     > Note: If you haven't already, you'll have to create an account and set up billing.

-3. Set the key so aicommits can use it:
+3. Set the key so aicommits2 can use it:

     ```sh
-    aicommits config set OPENAI_KEY=<your token>
+    aicommits2 config set OPENAI_KEY=<your token>
     ```

     This will create a `.aicommits` file in your home directory.

 4. Start committing!

-    Go make some changes in any Git repo, stage them, run `aicommits`, and see your AI generated message!
+    Go make some changes in any Git repo, stage them, run `aicommits2`, and see your AI generated message!

 ## How it works